Dear Womb Curious!

 Thank you for inquiring about the medical data sources I use for my art.

-If you are seeking a medical science-only based model, I encourage you to own one!
+If you are seeking a medical science-only based model, (my sculptures are not this) I encourage you to own one!
 They are great.

 Below are some of the sources I’ve used to inform my art: